Anuragshaw2409/agent-template/README.md

-# AI Talk Full-Stack Application
+# AI Agent Full-Stack Application

 A full-stack web application built with **React** (frontend) and **Express.js** (backend) that facilitates AI-powered conversations.
 This app allows users to interact with an AI model for dynamic and intelligent dialogue.

 ## Features

 - **AI-Powered Conversations**: Chat with an AI model for real-time responses.
-- **User Authentication**: Secure login and registration functionality.
 - **RESTful API**: Backend built with Express.js, providing clean and organized API routes.
 - **State Management**: Efficient state handling using React hooks and context.
 - **Responsive Design**: Fully responsive UI built with modern CSS frameworks.